Clubs and Organizations

 Phi Theta Kappa

-Advisors: Christopher Drennan, Barbara A. Golden and Steven G. Frederick
+Advisors: Barbara A. Golden, Christopher Drennan, Steven G. Frederick and Deborah A. Jolicoeur

 Meeting Times and Location: 12:15-1 pm on Mondays in room 432M

 Students who achieve a 3.5 cumulative GPA after completing 12 credits at CCC are invited to join the Alpha Pi Tau chapter of Phi Theta Kappa.
 The local college chapter provides opportunities for student leadership and participation in campus and community service projects.